microsoft/reverse-proxy/docs/operations/Branching.md

 3. Save and close the editor window.

-Finally, restore the `master` branch to pulling the latest bits from .NET 5:
+Restore the `master` branch to pulling the latest bits from .NET 5:

 1. Run `darc get-subscriptions --target-repo microsoft/reverse-proxy --source-repo dotnet/runtime` to get the subscription from `dotnet/runtime` to `microsoft/reverse-proxy`
 2. Copy the `Id` value